 Use this to find and define the issue What is the issue?
 Who is it a problem for?
 What coldicultural factors shape this problem?
 What evidence do you shaye that this is a specific this problem?
-What evidence do fifty problem in a fifty problem in a fifty problem?
+What evidence do fifty problem?